My Chef’s Apron

 • Chia Seeds: I like to use black chia seeds, but white chia seeds can work as well—it's the same thing, just a different color.

 • Honey: You only need a little bit to add a touch of sweetness.
-For a sugar-free version, use powdered Monk Fruit sweetener.
+You can also use powdered Monk Fruit sweetener.

 • Milk: I prefer to use unsweetened cashew or almond milk for a creamy texture and lovely taste.